Chart Color Schemes

 Bexley displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 Bexley's dwelling structures, as per the latest Census, consisted of 53.1% houses and 46.8% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Bexley stood at 36.5%, with the remaining dwellings either mortgaged (36.7%) or rented (26.8%).
-The median monthly mortgage repayment was $2,351, lower than Sydney metro's average of $2,427.
-Median weekly rent in Bexley was recorded at $470, the same as Sydney metro's figure.
-Nationally, Bexley's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Home ownership in Bexley was at 36.5%, with mortgaged dwellings at 36.7% and rented ones at 26.8%.
+The median monthly mortgage repayment in the area was $2,351, below Sydney metro's average of $2,427.
+Median weekly rent in Bexley was $470, matching Sydney metro's figure but higher than the national average of $375.
+Nationally, Bexley's median monthly mortgage repayment is significantly higher at $2,351 compared to Australia's average of $1,863.

 Frequently Asked Questions - Housing